Frequently asked questions

 We are afraid not, CTSI is the professional body for trading standards officers, even if it is a serious complaint, rather than a question about your rights, the Citizens Advice consumer service will offer you front line advice or handle the case by passing it on with all your details to the relevant trading standards office in a local authority.

 Citizens Advice consumer service provides free, confidential and impartial advice on consumer issues.
-Visit www.adviceguide.org.uk or call the Citizens Advice consumer helpline on 03454 04 05 06 Calls to the helpline cost up to 9p per minute from a landline.
-If you're calling from a mobile, it'll cost between 3p and 40p per minute - if you have inclusive minutes, it's the same as calling a landline.
+Visit www.adviceguide.org.uk or call the Citizens Advice consumer helpline on 0808 223 133.
+Calls to the helpline are free.

 The Chartered Trading Standards Institute membership categories are based on Trading Standards qualifications.
 The Board of Trade certificate, DPCP full DCA, DTS, and DCATS qualifications and their antecedents are still recognised Trading Standards qualifications, and entitle the holder to Full membership.
-The DCA part one is the equivalent of the FCATS/CSCATS qualification, and both qualifications entitle the holder to Associate membership.
+The DCA part one is the equivalent of the FCATS, CSCATS and CPCF Stage 1 qualification, and these qualifications entitle the holder to Associate membership.

 Any existing Chartered Trading Standards Practitioners will only lose their status if they do not continue to meet the existing criteria.
 No existing CTSP needs to obtain this qualification, as they will have already demonstrated they meet the existing criteria with their initial submission.
 However if an existing CTSP is interested in obtaining Trading Standards Advanced Practitioner (Degree Level), they may look to do so.